DanaL/AdventOfCode/README.md

-I discovered Advent of Code just before December 2018 and had enough fun that I think I'll work back through previous years' puzzles too.
+I discovered <a href="https://adventofcode.com/">Advent of Code</a> just before December 2018 and had a lot of fun (except for the problems that were making me swear a lot...but I guess they were kind of fun too).
+I eventually went back and did all of the 2017 problems as well.

-After two weeks, I began to find JavaScript too frustrating a language.
-I did Day 14 in Python.
+Two weeks in the 2018 problems, I began to find JavaScript a bit too frustrating so I fell back to Python on Day 14, but that felt like cheating.
 I would still like to work on a language I don't know as well (my day job is C# and SQL and I am pretty comfortable with Python).
+I did do a couple of the 2018 puzzles in C for variety.

-I feel a little guilty abandoning JavaScript after Day 13 of 2018 so I'll probably do some of the past puzzles in JS.
+I feel a little guilty abandoning JavaScript so I went back to it for the 2017 problem set.

+For 2019, I'm not sure!
+I am pondering Rust but I've left things to the last minute and aren't sure I'll be able to get up to speed on it in time for this year's puzzles.